 - Level 40 Indominus Rex = 12,066.8 Ferocity 50.3% increase to get to slot 1

 - Level 20 Indominus Rex = 5,595.4 Ferocity 224.1% increase to get to slot 1

 - Level 40 Megalosaurus = 5,478.2 Ferocity 231.1% increase to get to slot 1

 - Level 40 T-Rex = 3,561.4 Ferocity 409.3% increase to get to slot 1

 Now your PvE opponents are based on a creature that is so far ahead of your other creatures you have made your PvE next to impossible unless you are shelling out 250+ DB per cool down on your level 20 Indoraptor for every PvE battle you have that is an open Jurassic Group battle.
-You would be better suited bringing up the rest of your Jurassic creatures to more closely match your Indoraptors while continuing to hatch level 10 Indoraptors and since PvE seems to be based on your singularly strongest creature once you start replicating your strongest creature your PvE starts to get more and more manageable with every creature you hatch or evolve that gets closer to your top creature.
+You would be better suited bringing up the rest of your Jurassic creatures to more closely match your Indoraptors while continuing to hatch level 10 Indoraptors and since PvE seems to be based on your top three strongest creatures once you start replicating a creature that is in your top three your PvE starts to get more and more manageable with every creature you hatch or evolve that gets closer to your top three creatures.

 I graphed a section of my creatures and labeled some of them so you can see the gap you can create by evolving your creatures to soon when the rest of your bench is not ready.